 The purpose of the legislation that established the CASC scheme is to encourage people to participate in sport by providing clubs with more resources to enable them to improve their facilities.
 In effect, clubs that register as CASCs are granted quasi-charitable status with many of the tax benefits enjoyed by charities.
-Designed originally as a 'light touch' regime because once clubs had registered as CASCs they were not required to file annual returns.
-However, recent changes to the scheme now require clubs to keep records of actual participation.
+It was designed originally as a 'light touch' regime because once clubs had registered as CASCs they were not required to file annual returns.